ekdeguzm/ekdeguzm/README.md

 ## Hi, I'm Emil!  👋

-My journey began when I learned a bit of code to automate processes and improve data analysis for an estuarine ecology research project.
+My journey began when I learned a bit of code to improve data analysis for an estuarine ecology research project.
 What started as a curiosity turned into a fascination for programming.

 In 2022, I received a grant to join the <a href="https://www.recurse.com/">Recurse Center</a>, a selective, self-directed, community-driven educational retreat for programmers.
 There, I created web apps, collaborated with other engineers, and studied <a href="https://teachyourselfcs.com/">foundational computer science</a>.